netxms/netxms-doc/admin/data-collection.rst

 represents DCIs whose values are pushed to server by external program (usually via :ref:`nxapush-label` or :ref:`nxpush-label` command line tool) instead of being polled by the server based on the schedule.
-Values can also be pushed from a NXSL script launced on the server.
+Values can also be pushed from a NXSL script launched on the server.

 Data Type